rdbharti/Bash-Shell-Scripting/section-05-Logic/README.md

     # 456
     ```
   - 3. && - Its the AND Operator.
 The second command runs only if the first command executed successfully
   - 4. \|\| - Its the OR Operator.
-The second command runs whether the first command executed successfully or not.
+The second command runs only if the first command execution failed.